longtv2222/Medical_Reminder/README.md

     ```mvn javafx:run```

 ## License
-- This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/longtv2222/Medical_Reminder/blob/master/LICENSE) file for details
+- This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/longtv2222/Medical_Reminder/blob/master/LICENSE) file for more details.